Admissions

 To be admitted as an International Student, an applicant must submit all of the required documentation according to the student's classification.
 (Refer to the GENERAL ADMISSION REQUIREMENTS section for this information).
 All international documents must be translated to English and submitted by the published deadline.
 In addition, International students must submit the Official Certificate of Graduation, indicating the degree and date of completion, which must be translated to English and sent directly from the institution to the Graduate School.
 Students who graduated from Mexican institutions must present an original Titulo to be photocopied at the Graduate School.
 The Carta de Pasante will not be accepted.

-Upon completion of the application process, successful applicants will be contacted by the Office of International Engagement to be issued an I-20.
+Upon completion of the application process, successful applicants will be contacted by the Office of International Experiences to be issued an I-20.
 Students with an F-1 Student Visa are required to enroll full-time at Texas A&M International University.
-International Students are required to report any change in status immediately to the University Foreign Student Advisor located in the International Engagement department.
-For more information regarding student visa requirements, please contact International Engagement by phone at (956) 326-2282 or by email at international@tamiu.edu.
+International Students are required to report any change in status immediately to the University Foreign Student Advisor located in the International Experiences department.
+For more information regarding student visa requirements, please contact International Experiences by phone at (956) 326-2282 or by email at international@tamiu.edu.

 Immigration documents such as passport, I-94 and I-20 ID or DS-2019 must be carried at all times.
 This is in compliance with the Immigration and Nationality Act, December 24, 1952, Section 264(e).